 According to the American Airlines website, as of mid-January, “Due to a potential safety hazard, ‘smart’ bags (luggage with charging devices) can’t fly unless the battery can be removed.”

 United is expected to announce similar regulations soon, and other airlines will likely follow.
-On Wednesday, the International Air Transport Association (IATA) confirmed that it will be recommending a global ban of smart bags starting Jan.
-15, 2018.
+On Jan.
+15 2018, the International Air Transport Association (IATA) confirmed its global ban of smart bags.
 There are already restrictions on checking spare lithium batteries, and it appears the concerns may lead to further tightening of these rules.

 Two things to look for when purchasing USB-compatible luggage: Be sure the power unit is easily removable, and note when a power bank — see the portable chargers we recommend — must be purchased separately.